qsblab/survom-scapycell/README.md

 `python app.py`

 The terminal will generate a local web address (typically http://127.0.0.1:8050/scom/).
-Open this link in your web browser to access the graphical interface.
+Open this link in your web browser to access the local interface.

 # Survom Documentation & Tutorials
 We have provided comprehensive documentation to guide users step-by-step through running Survom for different case studies.